-- Cybercrimes Act (2015).
-Provides a legal framework aimed at combating cybercrime and protecting the country's digital infrastructure - Jamaica Data Protection Act (2023).
-Provides companies that collect, process, and store data for people in Jamaica with a set of requirements for protecting that data and maintaining the privacy of individuals. - GDPR (2018).
-Sets out data protection and privacy measures for organizations handling the personal data of EU citizens. - UK Data Protection Act (2018).
-The UK's implementation of the General Data Protection Regulation (GDPR) - Canada Personal Information Protection and Electronic Documents Act (PIPEDA).
+- Cybercrimes Act, 2015.
+Provides a legal framework aimed at combating cybercrime and protecting the country's digital infrastructure. - Jamaica Data Protection Act, 2020.
+Provides companies that collect, process, and store data for people in Jamaica with a set of requirements for protecting that data and maintaining the privacy of individuals. - General Data Protection Regulation (GDPR), 2018.
+Sets out data protection and privacy measures for organizations handling the personal data of European Union (EU) citizens. - UK Data Protection Act, 2018.
+The UK's implementation of the General Data Protection Regulation (GDPR). - Canada Personal Information Protection and Electronic Documents Act, PIPEDA.
 Sets out the rules for the collection, use, and disclosure of personal information in commercial activities. - Clarifying Lawful Overseas Use of Data (CLOUD) Act, 2018 of the United States.
-Address issues related to cross-border data access and law enforcement investigations, particularly in the context of cloud computing and data storage. - Digital Operational Resilience Act (DORA), 2022 of the European Union.
+Address issues related to cross-border data access and law enforcement investigations, particularly in the context of cloud computing and data storage. - Digital Operational Resilience Act (DORA), 2022 of the EU.
 Creates a binding, comprehensive information and communication technology (ICT) risk management framework for the EU financial sector.
-Financial institutions providing services to EU financial service firms-are expected to comply with DORA requirements before January 17, 2025
+Financial institutions providing services to EU financial service firms.